PicassoEEA/legged_robot/README.md

 * [Hand Gesture Action](https://github.com/PicassoEEA/legged_robot/tree/main/Hand_Gesture_Action)
  This is an extra function run on Oak-d camera, which allows users to display certain kinds of gestures and make the robot perform specific movement.
 The Oak-d camera has to be connected to the raspberry pi of puppypi.
 * [463 Files](https://github.com/PicassoEEA/legged_robot/tree/main/463Files)
   This is a folder of edited code which may help to understand different modules.
 Most edited scripts are stored under 463Files/src/test_files/scripts.
 AllInOne.py is the final integrated code includes the priority of different modules and runs all the functions in this single python script. apriltag_detect_demo.py is the python file for QR code scanning. lidar_edited.py is the file which includes both obstacle detection by lidar and obstacle avoidance algorithm using puppypi movement control.
+This direfctory is the first one that a new user wants to look at, and we recommend to try run AllInOne.py.
 * [AllInOne.py](https://github.com/PicassoEEA/legged_robot/blob/main/AllInOne.py)
   This python script is the latest version of our robot dog, which will first scann a QR code for destination, then follow the line on the floor to the destination.
 When obstacle appears on the line, lidar will detect that and switch to the lidar module to do obstacle avoidance; after avoiding the obstacle, the robot dog will turn to see the line and continue to follow that line.
 If a "Y" intersection is appearing, the robot dog will look for a another QR code which tells it to turn left or right, and then follow the line as usual.
 Eventually when it reaches the destination, the final QR code will be scanned and tell the visually blined people that the destination is arrived.
 #